xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# Jordan Spieth
+* work smarter instead of working from sunrise to sunset
+* when he played with Tiger when he was struggling Tiger never said anything negative about himself

+# Troy Mullins
+* her father had world record in track running

 # Mav McNealy
 * there are 3 tours within PGA TOUR, the first one is "just got on the tour", "I have played the Tour before" and top 50 players (they play WGC, Majors etc)